-- The veteran's housing options and/or resources have changed sufficiently so that the veteran no longer needs emergency shelter and can return to or secure safe, alternative housing, including stable temporary options (e.g., family or friends, motel) while they work to secure more permanent housing; - The welfare and needs of the veteran cannot be met in the shelter and another, more appropriate residential option is available; - Control Con - 〈 The health of other individuals or staff in the shelter would otherwise be endangered.
+- The veteran's housing options and/or resources have changed sufficiently so that the veteran no longer needs emergency shelter and can return to or secure safe, alternative housing, including stable temporary options (e.g., family or friends, motel) while they work to secure more permanent housing. - Control Con - 〈 The safety of other individuals or staff in the shelter is endangered. - (The health of other individuals or staff in the shelter would otherwise be endangered.